emb-riscv/specs-markdown/interrupt-controller.md

 ## Interrupts table address (irqtab)

 The address of the interrupts dispatch table.
-The table is an array of addresses (xlen size elements) pointing to interrupt handlers.
+The table is an array of addresses (xlen size elements) pointing to interrupt handlers (C/C++ functions).

-If not set and an interrupt occurs, an exception will be triggered.
+If not set and an interrupt occurs, an exception is triggered (TODO: what exception?).

 ## Interrupts priority threshold register (prio)